8 Reasons to Include Interactive Video Learning in Higher Ed Courses

 3. Engaging Experiences

 Intelligently crafted interactive videos tell a story to immerse the learners and hook their attention.
 In fact, they weave several story layers within the main plot.
-The most immersive aspect is that learners can use the main thread and the characters to create their own narrative through decision-based consequences and outputs.
-Thus, interactive video learning is used to create a personal connect between the content and the learner.
+The most immersive aspect is that learners can use the main thread and the characters to create their own narratives through decision-based consequences and outputs.
+Thus, interactive video learning is used to create a personal connection between the content and the learner.

 4. Flexible Learning